-Chilled Golden Corn Soup is thick, creamy, silky and filled with fresh corn flavor and a warm golden turmeric backdrop.
 The incredible flavor in each spoonful immediately hits your tongue with cool creamy sweetness from the fresh sweet corn.
 Then it finishes with a silky, warm spice from the turmeric.
 The entire family will love this corn soup!
 Oh, it’s also a stovetop quickie, so of course that makes me happy!

-Why add Turmeric to this soup?
+Why add Turmeric to this Chowder?

 When you think of turmeric, you might think of that beautiful yellow color of curry.
 Or you might think of tea.
 Yes, turmeric does give a bright color, but it also brings flavor and most important, wonderful health benefits.
+With a Certification in Nutritional and Healthy Living, this is always something I’m looking for in my recipes.

 Turmeric has Curcumin, which has anti-inflammatory benefits and is a strong antioxidant.
 Scientists believe that low-level inflammation can contribute to many diseases, including heart disease and cancer.
 So reducing inflammation is extremely important!